 Christian apologists, by and large, continue to deny the logical and moral implications of the doctrine that unbelievers will suffer eternal conscious torment in hell.
-In an effort to meet such apologists half-way, I am more than willing to acknowledge the symbolic truth of the teaching (e.g. that it points to the tragic suffering and ultimate despair that may become our lot if we neglect the grace of God and persist in self-absorbed, self-destructive patterns of thought and behavior).
+In an effort to meet such apologists halfway, I am more than willing to acknowledge the symbolic truth of the teaching (e.g. that it points to the tragic suffering and ultimate despair that tends to permeate the lives and relationships of those who neglect the grace of God and persist in self-absorbed, self-destructive patterns of thought and behavior).
 I am also willing to consider the possibility that this teaching may have had (and may possibly still have, on balance) a positive function as a kind of “noble lie”, a la Plato (perhaps it functions like a hormone released during gestation– or at puberty –and can have a positive impact on our development as children and young adults).
-I am even willing to consider the possibility that it may actually be “true”, on some other level, but in a way that we cannot really grasp and which, as such, suggests that it does not really mean what it appears to mean when taken at face value (in which case, when it is called into question by sincere skeptics and honest critics, we should just acknowledge that we affirm it as an essential element of the tradition, but that when push comes to shove it is simply beyond our comprehension).
+I am even willing to consider the possibility that it may actually be true on some level, but in a way that we cannot really grasp and which, as such, suggests that it does not really mean what it appears to mean when taken at face value (in which case, when it is called into question by sincere skeptics and honest critics, we should just acknowledge that we affirm it as an essential element of the tradition, but that when push comes to shove it is simply beyond our comprehension).

-Those possibilities not withstanding, however, it remains incredible to my mind and heart– incredible and unconscionable –that Christian apologists typically deny that there is any real problem in the first place and refuse to address the topic in an honest, straight-forward manner.
-For example, in a recent online discussion– when I suggested that this doctrine contradicts our understanding of the attributes of God, portrays him as a moral monster, and constitutes a moral hazard for those who dogmatically accept it, they not only disagreed, but pretended that I was simply making all this up without offering any reasoned argument in support of my opinion.
-As such, I began looking once again– as I had already looked, in the past –for some kind of an analogy that would put into bold relief those elements of the question that seem so obvious to me, but which seem to escape the notice of my interlocutors.
+Those possibilities notwithstanding, however, it remains incredible to my mind and heart– incredible and unconscionable –that so many Christian apologists deny that there is any real problem with this doctrine in the first place and refuse to address the topic in an honest, straight-forward manner.
+In a recent online discussion, for example– when I suggested that this doctrine contradicts our understanding of the attributes of God, makes God seem like a moral monster, and constitutes a moral hazard for those believers who dogmatically accept it –my interlocutors not only disagreed, but pretended that I was simply making all this up without offering any reasoned argument in support of my position.
+Somewhat flabbergasted, I began looking once again– as I had already looked, in the past –for some kind of an analogy that would throw into bold relief those elements of the question that seem so obvious to me, but which (taking their words at face value) seemed to escape their notice entirely!

-At this point, however, a much better analogy has occurred to me involving in vitro fertilization.
+Later, however, a much better analogy occurred to me involving in vitro fertilization.
 For just as most human beings want to have children, the scriptures suggest that God, too, wants to have children (at least by analogy) and that, like any pregnancy, the fulfillment of God’s desire (at least from our standpoint), appears to take a certain amount of time and also appears to involve a certain amount of suffering:

 Hebrews 2:10 For it was fitting for Him, for whom are all things and by whom are all things, in bringing many sons to glory, to make the captain of their salvation perfect through sufferings.
 11 For both He who sanctifies and those who are being sanctified are all of one, for which reason He is not ashamed to call them brethren…